 Prices will start to rack up if you start buying meat substitutes, like plant-based beefburger imitations, non-dairy cheese, and the like.
 They’re delicious and can help curb your urge for these types of food, but they come with a hefty price tag.
 However, their growing popularity does mean they’re slowly becoming more reasonable.
 Opting for organic food is another factor that will make your vegetable grocery list dearer.

-The one thing that is definitely more expensive is milk alternatives.
-Soy, rice, almond, and cashew milk are all much more expensive than dairy milk, making a vegetarian grocery list more affordable.
+The one thing that is definitely more expensive is dairy-free milk alternatives.
+Soy, rice, almond, cashew, and coconut milk are all much more expensive than dairy milk, making a vegetarian grocery list more affordable.

 Winner: vegetarian shopping list